 It’s not OK at all.

 Metadata collection is harmful to privacy.
-One single metadata may be harmless, but the more metadata you have, the more complex and precise a picture of you emerges.
-Let’s not forget, metadata come from a variety of sources.
+A single piece of metadata may be harmless, but the more metadata you have, the more complex and precise a picture of you emerges.
+Additionally, metadata come from a variety of sources.

 Let’s go back to our example